 Smathers Beach, 2601 S Roosevelt Blvd, Key West, FL 33040

 Is there a more charming place than Key West?
 Just thinking about a trip there is dreamy and filled with visions of sunshine and margaritas.
-We traveled to Key West last December.
+We traveled to Key West in the winter which is the perfect time.

 It was fantastic driving down the Overseas Highway.
 It is a 113 mile highway drive from Key Largo to Key West.
 The water becomes a rich blue-green color the farther down you drive.
 It's stunning beauty was an experience we will never forget.
 Our time in Key West was short but sweet.
 We revisited some favorite places we remembered from our honeymoon 30 years ago.
 We think you will treasure them too!